nais/doc/docs/security/secrets/google-secrets-manager.md

     Click on the `Create Secret` button.

+    !!! warning "Secret Name Restrictions"
+        In order to synchronize the secret to Kubernetes, ensure that the secret name adheres to the following restrictions:

+        - Maximum length of 63 characters.
+        - May only contain letters, numbers and hyphens (`-`).
+        - Must be lowercase.
+        - Must start with a lowercase letter or number.
+        - Must end with a lowercase letter or number.

     All secrets must exist in the region `europe-north1`.

-    This option is found when you click _manually select region_.
+    This option is found when you click _manually manage locations for this secret_.

     ![Google Secret Manager Region selection](../../assets/google-secret-manager-region.png)